Internships Frequently Asked Questions

 We recommend you use PDF format to ensure compatibility and easy viewability.
 We don’t want your expert formatting to get jumbled when we open it up on our end.

-I’m having technical issues with the application portal. who can help me?
+Who can help if I’m having technical issues with the application portal?

 Technology is funky sometimes.
 Head over to our LinkedIn internship thread and post your question.
 Someone there can help!

-We understand that a good application takes time, but keep in mind that some roles are evaluated on a rolling basis, and there are different hard deadlines for intern positions.
-You can find details on a specific role on the respective job description page.
+We understand that a good application takes time, but keep in mind that some positions are evaluated on a rolling basis, and there may be different hard deadlines for each role.
+You can find details on the respective job description page.

 How long is the interview process?